jjziets/vasttools/README.md

 ```
  if returns 0, then it's an interruptable rent.

-Command on host that provides logs of the deamon running
+Command on a host that provides logs of the deamon running
 ```
 tail /var/lib/vastai_kaalia/kaalia.log -f
 ```